 Another important thing for superbosses is your stats.
 For the later bosses, you will need to get most of your stats maxed out (all stats cap at 255), and this will require a lot of farming for both AP and Spheres to fill out your Sphere Grid.

 The only stats you need to get to 255 are Strength, Defense, Magic, and Magic Defense.
-There is no need to get Agility past 170, and getting Luck to 130 will already guarantee that your attacks hit every boss.
+There is no need to get Agility past 170, and getting Luck to 130 will already guarantee that your attacks hit just about every boss (with the only exception being Dark Mindy, requiring at least 205 Luck).
 Evasion and Accuracy are negligible.

 There are two options for how you want to handle your HP.
 You can leave it maxed out at 9,999, or you can get armor with the Break HP Limit passive effect and max it out to 99,999.
 Note that while it is possible, it’s harder to completely max out your HP on top of maxing your stats in the Expert Sphere Grid, as there are less nodes overall.

 Either way is viable, but will require different setups.
 Getting your max MP close to 999 is good, and there is no need to break the limit for 9,999.